adriandelisle/gif-transparency/README.md

 Pass an object with the desired values when creating an `Animated_GIF` instance:

-- `sampleInterval (number) {10}`: how many pixels to skip when creating the palette.
-Default is 10.
-Less is better, but slower.
 - `numWorkers (number) {2}`: how many web workers to use.
 Default is 2.
 - `useQuantizer (bool) {true}`: this is `true` by default, and provides the highest quality results, at the cost of slower processing and bigger files.
 When this is enabled, a neural network quantizer will be used to find the best palette for each frame.
 No dithering is available in this case, as the colours are chosen with the quantizer too.
 - `searchForTransparency (bool) {false}`: if true searches for a colour to set as transparent.
 Only works when useQuantizer is true.